 WASHINGTON (CN) – A teacher claims in a federal class action that he lost an English fellowship position because Georgetown University denied him unconditional medical clearance based on his disability.

-Lead plaintiff Tait Bergstrom is an educator who has previously taught courses at universities in China for about six years, according to the complaint he filed last week in Washington, D.C., federal court against Georgetown University and U.S. Secretary of State John Kerry.
+Lead plaintiff Tait Bergstrom is an educator who has previously taught courses at universities in China for about six years, according to the complaint he filed last week in Washington, D.C., against Georgetown University and U.S. Secretary of State John Kerry.